wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-create-multi-vm-deployment-xplat-cli.md

     azure vm delete -b -q clientvm2
     azure network vnet delete -q samplevnet

-*The –q option suppresses the interactive confirmation for deleting objects, -b cleans up the disks / blobs associated with the VM.*
+*The -q option suppresses the interactive confirmation for deleting objects, -b cleans up the disks / blobs associated with the VM.*

 ## Generic forms of the commands used

-While you can find more information by using the –help option on any of the Azure CLI commands, the generic form of each command as used above is:
+While you can find more information by using the -help option on any of the Azure CLI commands, the generic form of each command as used above is:

     azure network vnet create -l <Region> <VNet_name>
     azure network vnet delete -q <VNet_name>